noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 Alternatively we could just hardcode Mac Mouse Fix's logLevel to `debug` using the Info.plist and then use internal logLevels to control logging behavior.

--> HOWEVER, if we manage logLevels purely internally, trying to avoid modifying os log levels at all, we couldn't control the logLevel of other processes like `launchd`, which might be really helpful for some bugs!
+-> HOWEVER, if we avoid modifying OS logLevels at all, (instead managing logLevels purely internally) we couldn't control the logLevel of other processes like `launchd` at all, which might be really helpful for some bugs! \
+💡 This is a pretty strong argument to *not* manage logLevels internally and instead try to make the app adhere to OS logLevels, and then give users an as-easy-as-possible way to control OS logLevels.

 3. `log` command-line-tool